viamrobotics/docs/docs/services/navigation/_index.md

 **Returns:**

-- [(navigation.GeoPoint)](https://python.viam.dev/autoapi/viam/services/navigation/index.html#viam.services.navigation.GeoPoint): The current location of the robot in the navigation service, represented in a `GeoPoint` with latitude (lat) and longitude (lng) values.
+- [(navigation.GeoPoint)](https://python.viam.dev/autoapi/viam/services/navigation/index.html#viam.services.navigation.GeoPoint): The current location of the robot in the navigation service, represented in a `GeoPoint` with latitude and longitude values.

 For more information, see the [Python SDK Docs](https://python.viam.dev/autoapi/viam/services/navigation/index.html#viam.services.navigation.NavigationClient.get_waypoints).